 Districts may set aside a portion of their Individuals with Disabilities Education Act (IDEA) Part B funds to be used within Title I schools to support any part of their schoolwide plan (Individuals with Disabilities Education Act of 2004, 20 U.S.C. § 1400).
 For more information on this option, see IDEA - Title I Schoolwide Set-Aside.
 The U.S. Department of Education offers an informative power point on this topic: Implementing RTI Using Title I, Title III, and CEIS Funds.

 The district must take appropriate measures to ensure that a schoolwide program does not supplant state and local funds with federal Title I funding.

 - Title I Schoolwide Application Form

-- Supporting School Reform by Leveraging Federal Funds in a Schoolwide Program, USDE Non-Regulatory Guidance, 2016
+- US Department of Education.
+2016.
+"Supporting School Reform by Leveraging Federal Funds in a Schoolwide Program." (non-regulatory guidance)

 - WI RtI Center